unRob/milpa/README.md

 ## Concepts

-`milpa` let's you have one or more "**repos**", or collections of commands.
+Commands are grouped into one or more "**repos**".
 These are folders that contain a `.milpa` folder within.
-Check out [`milpa help docs milpa repo`](/.milpa/docs/milpa/repo/index.md) for more details about repositories.
+Check out [`milpa help docs milpa repo`](/.milpa/docs/milpa/repo/index.md) for more details about repos.

 Your milpa repos will contain **commands** and their corresponding specs, among other things.
 These can be executables written in whatever language you want, or bash shell scripts.
 Get the full story with [milpa help docs milpa command](/.milpa/docs/milpa/command/index.md)